How to Use Google Analytics to Increase Traffic

 A significant loading time can drive many users away from your website.
 These days, no one wants to wait 10 seconds for a page to load.
 So, if this is the case for you, you should speed up your website.

 Finding more about loading time through Google Analytics might be the most straightforward process.
-You just have to go to “Behavior” and access the “Site Speed Report”.
+You must go to “Behavior” and access the “Site Speed Report.”

 Multiple things can slow down your website.
 For instance, you may use too big images, your code might be too bulky, you’re not using a CDN, or you may have some caching issues.
 It also depends on how your website was built and how often you update it.
 You can also check your hosting.

 If your website is developed in WordPress, you can also check the theme you’re using.
 Some themes can slow down websites due to their features.
-Try to keep it simple, as this will help you reduce the loading time and make the content more accessible.
+Keep it simple, as this will help you reduce the loading time and make the content more accessible.

 4. Focus on the “Low-Hanging Fruits”